Consumer edition active

 • If children sometimes seem to ignore people who are talking to them, their hearing may be impaired and should be evaluated.

-Parents may suspect hearing impairment if the child does not respond to sounds or if the child has difficulty talking or delayed speech.
+Parents may suspect hearing impairment if the child does not respond to sounds or if the child has difficulty talking or has delayed speech.

 Less severe hearing impairment can be more subtle and lead to behavior that is misinterpreted by parents and doctors, such as the following: